KinomotoGen/TheWayToYCM/README.md

 call plug#begin('~/.vim/plugged')

-Plug 'junegunn/vim-easy-align'        “put the plug you want to install to the ‘ ’
+Plug 'ycm-core/YouCompleteMe'        “input the plug you want to install to the ‘ ’，I just input the YouCompleteMe that I want to install.

 call plug#end()